nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

 ```

 # Automatic Semicolon Insertion  (ASI)

+## Question 1: Should you terminate all lines by a semicolon?
 it's good practice to add semicolon at the end of each line, but semicolon in javascript is optional.
 JS compiler automatically adds a semicolon before the new line character when necessary.